Cartesian Fibrations of $(\infty,2)$-categories: Preliminaries

-To avoid confusion we point out that scaled simplicial sets as in Definition~\ref{d:bicategory} are referred to in~\cite{LurieGoodwillie} as \emph{weak \(\infty\)-bicategories}, while the term \(\infty\)-bicategory was reserved for an a priori stronger notion.
-However, as we have shown in \cite{GagnaHarpazLanariEquiv}, these two notions in fact coincide.
-In particular:
+To avoid confusion we point out that scaled simplicial sets as in Definition~\ref{d:bicategory} are referred to in~\cite{LurieGoodwillie} as \emph{weak \(\infty\)-bicategories}, while the term \(\infty\)-bicategory was used to designate the stronger property of being fibrant in the \emph{bicategorical model structure} on \(\Ss\) constructed in loc.~cit., whose cofibrations are the monomorphisms, and which serves as a model for the theory of \((\infty,2)\)-categories.
+It is related to the model of marked-simplicial categories mentioned above via a Quillen equivalence